awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

   'classification'='parquet')
 ```

-If the table property was not added when the table was created, the property can be added using the AWS Glue console\.
+If the table property was not added when the table was created, you can add it using the AWS Glue console\.

 ### To change the classification property using the console<a name="to-change-the-classification-property-using-the-console"></a>